This post contains affiliate links. If you buy through these links, I may earn a small commission.

-If you’ve got only a couple, you can ripen tomatoes on a windowsill; it doesn’t take much room.
-But, if you’re growing lots of tomatoes in order to make home made Tomato Sauce, AND you have to pick them from the vine, here’s how to ripen tomatoes indoors.
+If you’ve got only a couple, you can ripen tomatoes stem-side down on a sunny windowsill; it doesn’t take much room.
+But, if you’re growing lots of tomatoes in order to make home made Tomato Sauce, AND you have to pick them from the vine, here’s how to ripen tomatoes off the vine.
 Even if you have LOTS of them!

 How to Ripen Tomatoes in a Paper Bag